Progestin-Only Hormonal Birth Control: Pill and Injection

 - It thickens and decreases the amount of cervical mucus.
 This makes it difficult for sperm to enter the uterus and fertilize an egg.

-- It thins the lining of the uterus, making it less likely that a fertilized egg can attach to it.
+- It thins the lining of the uterus.

-A health care provider must give the injection.
-The first shot can be given at any time during your menstrual cycle as long as you and your health care provider are reasonably sure you are not pregnant.
+A health care professional must give the injection.
+The first shot can be given at any time during your menstrual cycle as long as you and your health care professional are reasonably sure you are not pregnant.

 - The injection does not need to be taken daily.